sneednet/sneednet/README.md

-# Installation instructions
+# Installation instructions (Linux)

-1. Install dependencies.
-We need wget to download files, curl for POST requests and the ar command from the binutils package to unpack .deb files.
-And we need to install libc and a few other libraries for the x86 architecture.

-   For this, in Ubuntu 22.04, run:
+Tested in Ubuntu 22.04 x64:

-   sudo dpkg --add-architecture i386

-   sudo apt-get update

-   sudo apt-get install libc6:i386 libstdc++6:i386 zlib1g:i386 lzma:i386 wget curl binutils

-3. Download the github code as a .zip and extract it.
+1. Download the github code as a .zip and extract it.

-4. Run the script install.sh and wait.
+2. Run the script install.sh and wait.

-5. Access Freenet through:
+3. Access Freenet through:

    http://127.0.0.1:8888